Slope Failure - Rockaway Street / Morris Canal Greenway Trail Project

 1ST PUBLIC MEETING: September 18th, 2017 ~ 7pm at Town Hall

 2ND PUBLIC MEETING: December 18th, 2017 ~ 7pm at Town Hall

-During Hurricane Irene, Grace Lord Park suffered a collapse of the river bank that parallels Main Street (on the far side of the Rockaway River).
-The collapse left an 80 ‘drop that is dangerous for children, people using the Park and homes in the surrounding neighborhood.
-The path that connected the portion of the Park next to Main Street across from the canal park disappeared and was interrupted so that the woodland walk to Morris was left impassable.
+During Hurricane Irene, Grace Lord Park suffered a collapse of the river bank that parallels Main Street on the far side of the Rockaway River.
+The collapse left an 80-foot drop which presents a safety hazard for those using the park and for homeowners in the surrounding neighborhood.
+A portion of the path connecting Grace Lord Park to the woodland walk to Morris disappeared, rendering that network of trails impassable.

 FEMA was contacted asking them to fund the repair.
 FEMA denied the request siting the not meeting their criteria for funding.
 State and federal elected officials were contacted asking for their intervention in the matter.
 Congressman Frelinghuysen arranged for the Army Corps of Engineers to come on site.
 After an onsite visit, the Corps determined that it fell outside their scope of responsibility.

 Without restoration a dangerous condition remains outstanding and the park is diminished in value and of far less utility to the residents of Boonton.
 Like Central Park is to Manhattan, Grace Lord Park is to Boonton.
 Both are a center of gravity for spiritual and cultural activities in town.